aparthas3112/TPA_Classifier/README.md

 If you are running this directly on a local machine, then just open up the URL in a browser.
 If you are instead running this inside a virtual instance, for example, like a docker container, then you need to forward the ports.
 This is dependent on the virtual instance.

-Using with `MeerDock`: If you are running this inside `MeerDock`, then just run, `ssh psr@localhost -p 2222 -L 5006:localhost:5006` and go to `localhost:5006` in a browser on your local machine.
+Using with `MeerDock`: If you are running this inside `MeerDock`, then just run, `ssh psr@localhost -p 2222 -L 5006:localhost:5006` (locally) and go to `localhost:5006` in a browser on your local machine.